ottok/debgpt/doc/install-and-usage.md

 If not, you can still run the model on CPU.
 But note that "fp16" (half float precision) is not supported for CPU.
 Each reasponse may takes a couple of minutes on CPU, or a couple of seconds on GPU.
 Here I provided multiple preicisions.
 You can always trade-off the precision for some speed and RAM/CUDA memory requirement.
+The argument `max_new_tokens` does not matter much and you can adjust it (it is the maximum length of each llm reply).

 ```
 # (default: cuda) assume you have a 24+GB CUDA device